JakubStachh/Type-Script-Projects-WIP/README.md

 # 🐕 TypeScript - Simple Projects 🚀

-A collection of 'beginner-friendly' **Swift programming projects** covering **algorithms, problem-solving, and small applications**.
+A collection of 'beginner-friendly' **TypeScript programming projects** covering **algorithms, problem-solving, and small applications**.
 Each 'project' is self-contained and organized into folders for easy access.

 ---